 What you need to know about the Duqu threat

-November 2011, Security Services & Risk Management, Information Security
+November 2011, Security Services & Risk Management, Cyber Security

 According to researchers at Symantec Security Response, this new malicious program has been developed to steal the kind of information needed to mount another Stuxnet-like attack.
 Here are the latest details.